CarrCE/NERPE-Seq/README.md

 Version 1.1 Updated filter_nerpe_fastq to filter in RNA space

 Version 1.2 Updated characterize.m to handle case of no mismatches present

+Version 1.3 Updated filter_nerpe_fastq and related code to correct error introduced in version 1.1 where part of the code assumed DNA space.
+Now all filtering is done in RNA space.

+Version 1.4 Added mismatch_context.m and updated characterize.m to handle generating file of context for all mismatches.